fasiha/mecab-emscripten/README.md

 MeCab is copyrighted by Taku Kudo and NTT.
 The IPADIC data is copyrighted by the Nara Institute of Science and Technology, and its authors have released it under a BSD-like license (see `COPYING.ipadic`).

 Emscripten is the work of Alon Zakai, of the Mozilla Foundation, and many contributors.
-This project also uses D3.js, by Mike Bostock and many contributors.
+This project also uses D3.js, by Mike Bostock, of the New York Times, and many contributors.

 Many thanks to all these projects' authors.